Past Pillars of Excellence

 Teacher and Coach

-Irvin was born and raised in Oklahoma Citybefore going to Central State College in Edmond, Oklahoma.
-Throughout his youth, Irvin participated in sports with the goal of becoming a teacher and coach.
-Following college, Irvin accepted a teaching job at East Junior High School and coached football and wrestling.
+Irvin was born in Oklahoma City and attended Central State College in Edmond, Oklahoma.
+He participated in sports and always wanted to be a teacher and coach.
+In high school, his football coach was Bob Mistelee, with whom Irvin remained in touch even after Mistelee moved to Michigan.
+In the summer of 1966, Irvin met with Bob who returned to Oklahoma for a vacation.
+Irvin discovered that he was coaching at Farmington High School in Michigan and asked him if there were any teaching openings.
+A week later, Bob called to say Irvin had an interview.
 Irvin would spend the next 40 years teaching and coaching in Michigan.
-During his career as a football, wrestling, and baseball coach at North Farmington High School, he was named North Farmington’s Teacher of the Year and inducted into the Farmington Teacher Hall of Fame.
-He was also inducted into both the Michigan High School Football and Baseball Halls of Fame.
-Irvin retired from the classroom in 2002, but continued coaching until 2007.
-In honor of his years of service, North Farmington High School constructed an entry plaza to the baseball/softball complex in his name to recognize his contributions and career.
+In 1972, Bill Rankin, became the head football coach at Birmingham Groves and offered Irvin the JV football head coach position.
+At that time, Irvin was the only person to teach in one district while coaching in another.
+Later, Irvin coached JV at Harrison High School.
+In fall 1981, Irvin taught and coached three sports at North Farmington High School: football, wrestling and baseball.
+While at North Farmington he named its Teacher of the Year and inducted into the Farmington Teacher Hall of Fame.
+Additionally, he was inducted into both the Michigan High School Football and Baseball Halls of Fame.
+He retired from the classroom in 2002, but continued coaching until 2007.
+In honor of his years of service, North Farmington High School constructed an entry plaza to the baseball/softball complex in his name.

 Coach and Handball Champion